Gabriele Minì

+Personal life

+Minì grew up in Marineo, a small city near Palermo in Sicily, Italy on 20 March 2005.
+His father is a mechanic who brought him up to the single-seater category.

+Minì is also noted for his ability to solve a Rubik's Cube quickly, usually solving it in under twenty seconds.

 Career

 Karting

 Minì started his karting career in 2012.
 His first karting title came in the Italian Championship in 2017 in the 60 Mini Class at the age of 12.
-The year after Minì mainly competed in international competitions, becoming champion in the WSK Super Master Series, beating Mercedes Academy driver Paul Aron among others, and finishing as runner-up in the CIK-FIA Karting World Championship.
+The year after, Minì mainly competed in international competitions, he became champion in the WSK Super Master Series, beating then Mercedes Academy driver Paul Aron among others, and finishing as runner-up in the CIK-FIA Karting World Championship.
 Following these achievements, Minì was signed to Nicolas Todt's All Road Management scheme.
-2019 would be Minì's final year in karting; he finished second in the WSK Champions Cup and the FIA Karting European Championship respectively.
+2019 would be Minì's final year in karting; he finished second in the WSK Champions Cup and the FIA Karting European Championship respectively, and his achievements awarded him the FIA Karting Rookie of the Year.

-Lower formulae
+Formula 4

-In late January 2020 it was announced that the Italian would make his car racing debut in the Italian F4 Championship and race in two rounds of the ADAC F4 Championship for Prema Powerteam alongside Sebastian Montoya, Gabriel Bortoleto and FDA-Member Dino Beganovic.
+In late January 2020 it was announced that the Italian would make his car racing debut in the Italian F4 Championship and race in two rounds of the ADAC F4 Championship for Prema Powerteam alongside Sebastián Montoya, Gabriel Bortoleto and FDA-Member Dino Beganovic.
 Minì started his season off strongly by scoring all three pole positions at the first round in Misano, winning his first ever race in single-seaters.
-He would not score any more podiums for five consecutive races, although he finished each one of those races in the points.
-The Italian collected a hattrick of podiums at the Red Bull Ring, where he also won the third race of the weekend.
-After further wins in Mugello and Imola Minì had amassed a sizeable gap to his title rivals behind, and after a second-place finish in race two in the penultimate weekend the Italian was crowned champion of the series.
+He would not score a podium during the first Imola round, although he finished each one of those races in the points.
+Minì bounced back with a hattrick of podiums at the Red Bull Ring, where he also won the third race of the weekend.
+A double podium followed the next round in Mugello, where he was also victorious in the final race.
+However in Monza, Minì only took one second place, as he was stripped from a win during the first race due to an illegal pass.
+In the second Imola round, a triple podium which included another win enlarged the points gap to his nearest rival Francesco Pizzi, such that a second-place finish in race two allowed Minì to be crowned champion of the series.
+He rounded out his season with a pole and a podium during the Vallelunga finale.
+Throughout his campaign, Minì took four wins, nine poles, twelve points and 284 points, becoming the youngest Italian F4 champion to date.

-Minì also raced in two rounds of the ADAC F4 Championship, winning his first race in that series at the Nürburgring.
-He finished tenth in the standings.
+Minì also raced in two rounds of the ADAC F4 Championship, winning his first race in that series at the Nürburgring from pole position.
+After earning three more third-places in the next five races, Minì would finish tenth in the standings.